-Having developed the first Tool Kit with Min. of Health, (funded by WHO) which was used by Unicef for implementing PHAST in Zimbabwe, in 1994, Dr. Waterkeyn tried the concept of combining PHAST in Community Health Clubs in a field trial funded for six months by Unicef in Rwombwe, Makoni District.
+The CHC Model is a community mobilisation strategy, first conceived by Dr. J. Waterkeyn in 1994.
+Having developed the first PHAST Tool Kit with Min. of Health (funded by WHO) which was used by Unicef for implementing PHAST in Zimbabwe, Dr. Waterkeyn expanded PHAST witin the franmework of a Community Health Club.
+This concept was tried in a field trial funded for six months by Unicef in Rwombwe, Makoni District, Zimbabwe.

-With evidence of overwhelming popularity with the community who flocked to the first CHCs, funds were sought to scale up to two other wards in Makoni, and this once again was a great success.
-In 1999, Juliet and Anthony Waterkeyn found funds to start a small NGO in order to replicate the approach in 23 wards of Makoni, with 265 CHCs, supported by Danida and Oak Foundation.
+The community flocked to these first CHCs, which encouraged replication.
+Funds were sought to scale up CHCs to another two other wards in Makoni, and this once again, prooved to be a great success.
+In 1999, Juliet and Anthony Waterkeyn started a small NGO in order to replicate the approach in 23 wards of Makoni, with 265 CHCs, supported by Danida and Oak Foundation.
 In addition DFID supported a large CHC roll-out in 3 wards of Tsholtosho (32 CHCs) and 16 wards of Gutu districts (85 CHCs) from 1999-2002.

 When the Zimbabwe economy collapsed in 2001, all funding for NGOs dried up overnight, and the founders had to leave the country for econommic reasons.
 Zim AHEAD had to downsize for a few years, with the Chairman, Mr George Nhuhama, supervising the programme pro bono.
 The head office moved to Makoni District where the Community Health Clubs continued their activities under the dedicated care of Josephine Mutandiro and Andrew Muringaniza and their team of grass root volunteers, so proving the resilience of the model in a time of extreme recession.
 At the height of the recession, they constructed a Training Centre and ran a Nutrition programme with over 10,000 bee keepers and herb growers (supported by LEAD and FAO)